 - 1. Nominations by nominators in Step 1 can be written in te reo Māori, English or bilingually but do not repeat information in the other language.
 Nominations must be 2 pages maximum.
-They close on 16 April 2024. - 2.
+They close on 16 April 2025. - 2.
 Applications by nominees in Step 2 should be written in te reo Māori.
 They must be 4 pages maximum.
-The applications close on 28 June 2024. - 3.
+The applications close on 27 June 2025. - 3.
 Nominators of shortlisted nominees will be contacted by Ako Aotearoa to encourage their nominee to apply; and if possible, to assist the nominee to fill in the application. - 4.
-The award is for kaiako who are teaching te reo Māori.

-- 5. The kaiako may teach Māori and/or non-Māori learners. - 6.
+The award is for kaiako who are teaching te reo Māori. - 5.
+The kaiako may teach Māori and/or non-Māori learners. - 6.
 Nominees must teach te reo Māori to adult learners as part of the New Zealand tertiary education sector.
 This must have been for a minimum of four years.
 This can be part-time or full-time; and it does not need to be consecutive or continuous years of teaching, or at one institution only. - 7.
 Individuals cannot nominate themselves. - 8.
 Nominations (Step 1) and Applications (Step 2) can only be made on the Word template available on the Ako Aotearoa website. - 9.
 The nomination is by text only and should not include images or videos. - 10.
 Nominations are for individuals only. - 11.
 Unsuccessful nominees may be re-nominated in subsequent years. - 12.
 A successful nominee can be nominated for another Te Whatu Kairangi award in subsequent years. - 13.
 A nominee can be nominated by more than one nominator. - 14.
-It is permissible to contact Ako Aotearoa for guidance and support of a nomination. - 15.
-All nomination information is the property of Ako Aotearoa. - 16.
-Ako Aotearoa may publish extracts from the nominations. - 17.
-Nominators and nominees may be contacted by Ako Aotearoa for further information and for publicity purposes. - 18.
+A nominator can only nominate one person for this award per year. - 15.
+It is permissible to contact Ako Aotearoa for guidance and support of a nomination. - 16.
+All nomination information is the property of Ako Aotearoa. - 17.
+Ako Aotearoa may publish extracts from the nominations. - 18.
+Nominators and nominees may be contacted by Ako Aotearoa for further information and for publicity purposes. - 19.
 The award is granted on the understanding that award recipients will use the award monies on initiatives that will enhance the recipient's teaching career, promote good practice and/or benefit learners.
-The recipients will also be willing to share, present and promote good practice. - 19.
+The recipients will also be willing to share, present and promote good practice. - 20.
 The Judges' decisions are final, and no correspondence will be entered into.